Viktoria Pammer-Schindler

 Research - Teaching - CVContact

-AI, Knowledge and Learning
+AI, Interaction Design and Learning

 I regularly engage in scientific outreach via talks or articles directed to a general audience.
 Examples (all in German) are my blog series on digitalisation and interaction hosted by derStandard, an Austrian daily newspaper; my article on the need to consider socio-technical systems when talking about ethics in relationship to AI published at the Falter, an Austrian weekly magazine; or my talk about AI, knowledge and the development of expertise in a Business Brunch.

-Research Questions:
+Research Themes and Questions:

 Selected Publications